mobilecoinofficial/full-service/README.md

 These commands expect that you have your ledger and wallet databases located at `~/.mobilecoin/test` or `~/.mobilecoin/main`.

-## Build with the Docker builder container.
+## Build with Docker

 You can build the wallet service using the `mob` tool, which creates a docker container set up for correct compliation.
+This is called the "builder image".

 **Prerequisites**
 - git